Michael Rank (musician)

-Michael Rank, born as Michael Rankow, (Born 1964) is an American musician and singer-songwriter from Chatham County, North Carolina.
+Michael Rank, born as Michael Rankow, is an American musician and singer-songwriter from Chatham County, North Carolina.
 He was a founding member of Snatches of Pink and Clarissa, but is now a solo artist.

 Early life

 Rank was born in Manhattan, New York.
 He was raised in Katonah, New York, but moved to Chapel Hill, North Carolina when he was twelve-years-old in 1977.

 The first concert he attended was the Nitty Gritty Dirt Band when he was nine or ten.
 The next concert he attended Kiss at Madison Square Gardens.
 He says he slept through part of the first concert, but of the latter, he says, "That one changed my life."

 Rank started playing guitar in 1985.
 His preferred guitar in 1990 was a Gibson Firebird.

 Career

 Snatches of Pink

-Rank's band, Snatches of Pink, formed in Chapel Hill, North Carolina in 1985 with Andy McMillan on vocals and bass guitar, and Sara Romweber (Let's Active) on drums.
-Rank played guitar, wrote the songs, and eventually took on vocals.
-Although the band started as a punk-rock ode to the The Rolling Stones and The Replacements, they eventually transitioned to a mix of acoustic music that was influenced by Led Zeppelin's song "Tangerine."
+Rank's band, Snatches of Pink, formed in Chapel Hill, North Carolina in 1985 with Andy McMillan on vocals and bass guitar and Sara Romweber (Let's Active) on drums.
+Rank played guitar, wrote the songs, and eventually took on lead vocals.
+Although the band started as a punk-rock ode to The Rolling Stones and The Replacements, they eventually transitioned to a mix of acoustic music that was influenced by Led Zeppelin's song "Tangerine."

-Snatches of Pink went through a series of labels that included Dog Gone, Hollywood Records, Caroline Records, and Mammoth Records, recording for the latter using the name Carissa.
+Snatches of Pink went through a series of labels that included Dog Gone, Hollywood Records, Caroline Records, and Mammoth Records, recording for the latter using the name Clarissa.
 They were considered one of the best bands in North Carolina of the era, but never reached bigger success despite opening for The Cramps, Iggy Pop, Ramones, Soul Asylum, Soundgarden, and Steppenwolf.
 However, throughout, "Rank in particular had a British rock star thing going for him, part Keef, part Nikki Sudden, part Hanoi Rocks, what with his penchant for tight pants, flowing shirts and colorful scarves."

 When the band fizzled in 2007, Rank was its only remaining original member.
 Rank says, "We came close to the success we were after but at the end of the day no cigar."